 API

-Corsfix provides two methods to proxy your requests, giving you flexibility in how you interact with the CORS Proxy.
+Corsfix provides several methods to proxy your requests, giving you flexibility in how you use with the CORS Proxy.

 Example Usage